Portal:New York (state)

 The New York State portal

-The Coat of arms of the state of New York
+The flag of the state of New York

 Location of the state of New York in the United States

-New York, also called New York State, is a state in the Northeastern United States.
-One of the Mid-Atlantic states, it borders the Atlantic Ocean, New England, Canada, and the Great Lakes.
-With almost 19.6 million residents, it is the fourth-most populous state in the United States and eighth-most densely populated as of 2023.
-New York is the 27th-largest U.S. state by area, with a total area of 54,556 square miles (141,300 km2).
+New York, also called New York State, is a state in the northeastern United States.
+Bordered by New England to the east, Canada to the north, and Pennsylvania and New Jersey to the south, its territory extends into both the Atlantic Ocean and the Great Lakes.
+New York is the fourth-most populous state in the United States, with approximately 20 million residents, and the 27th-largest state by area, with a total area of 54,556 square miles (141,300 km2).

 New York was one of the original Thirteen Colonies that went on to form the United States.
 The area of present-day New York had been inhabited by tribes of the Algonquians and the Iroquois Confederacy Native Americans for several thousand years by the time the earliest Europeans arrived.
 Stemming from Henry Hudson's expedition in 1609, the Dutch established the multiethnic colony of New Netherland in 1621.
 England seized the colony from the Dutch in 1664, renaming it the Province of New York.
 During the American Revolutionary War, a group of colonists eventually succeeded in establishing independence, and the state ratified the then new United States Constitution in 1788.
 From the early 19th century, New York's development of its interior, beginning with the construction of the Erie Canal, gave it incomparable advantages over other regions of the United States.
 The state built its political, cultural, and economic ascendancy over the next century, earning it the nickname of the "Empire State".
 Although deindustrialization eroded a portion of the state's economy in the second half of the 20th century, New York in the 21st century continues to be considered as a global node of creativity and entrepreneurship, social tolerance, and environmental sustainability.
 (Full article...)